OsaPL/Versus-Brawl/notes.md

 - session #4 (2 players, nidhogg prototype/purple waters)

-two ppl die in water == softlocked spawning => no idea why, added a `awake` check on removing the invincibility, if still dead, we try to respawn him again
+two ppl die in water == softlocked spawning => no idea why, added a `awake` check on removing the invincibility, if still dead, we try to respawn him again => was a bug in respawning logic after new round starts

 wolf still awful?